fabacab/wp-pgp-encrypted-emails/readme.txt

 Since there are so many OpenPGP-compatible apps to choose from, I recommend sticking to the [ones listed on the PRISM-Break.org website](https://prism-break.org/en/protocols/gpg/).
 (Note that PRISM-Break calls it "GPG" instead of "PGP," but the two terms are generally synonymous.)
 Once you choose an OpenPGP-compatible app for your platform, consider seeking out its help and support documentation to get started using it, or check out some of the generic PGP/GPG guides listed at the end of [this plugin's Installation page](https://wordpress.org/plugins/wp-pgp-encrypted-emails/installation/).

+= I can't decrypt messages addressed to my admin email address! =

+If you have registered a WordPress user account with the same email address as your site's admin email address (in the Settings &rarr; General screen), then WP PGP Encrypted Emails will first check for a public key or certificate in the administrative Email Encryption settings (Settings &rarr; Email Encryption) before looking at your user's profile settings.
+If an encryption key or certificate exists in the administrative settings, that key will be used instead of the key or certificate in the user's profile.
+To resolve this issue, either ensure that you enter encryption keys in only one location (the administrative screen or the user's profile), or ensure these keys are the same.

+If you still cannot decrypt messages, make absolutely certain you have the matching private key or certificate corresponding to the public key or certificate that was used to encrypt the message.
+Unfortunately, it is highly infeasible that anyone on Earth will be able to decrypt messages encrypted to a public key or certificate that you do not have the associated private key for.
+That is, of course, the whole point of this software.

 = How do I read an encrypted comment? =

 If you have received a "Private" comment, you will need to use an OpenPGP-compatible PGP client to decrypt and read it.
 There are many free apps that do this.
 Which one you choose depends on what kind of computer you are already using.
 If you use Windows, I suggest installing and using [GPG4Win](https://www.gpg4win.org/) since it provides the most features.
 For Mac OS X users, I suggest [MacGPG](http://gpgtools.org/) for the same reason, and Linux users should check their distro's package repository for compatible options.
 (For Ubuntu users, the [Seahorse-Nautilus](http://packages.ubuntu.com/precise/gnome/seahorse-nautilus) plugin is popular.)